ESTABLISHING A DESIGN AND INNOVATION PRACTICE

 "We're churning.
 I think we need a Design Thinking Workshop on this."

-This team stood up 5 product teams, 2 of which were eagerly absorbed by other initiatives and 3 of which went on to deliver products.
+This team stood up 5 product teams, 2 of which were eagerly absorbed by other initiatives and 3 of which went on to deliver products during my tenure.
 The team had saved $1M of their $4.5M 2019 goal by the end of Q1.
 The team is still using Design Thinking principles to align and make decisions, and engaging in workshops to innovate and solve problems.
 The team was featured on the front page of the client's innovation website, and was chosen to show the CEO the design thinking process’ impact on innovation.
 A culture of "playbacks" to help the team align and update leadership on progress has allowed the team to share successes and failures to move past roadblocks, which had been missing in previous innovation initiatives.

 A NEW DESIGN PRACTICE